laugramaglia/flutter-challenge/README.md

 ### To-do

-Fetch data from json file and fill components. should handle errors and views states.
+- Fetch data from json file and fill components. should handle errors and views states.
+- Make any change u think is need it to make it work.
+- Make any change u think it will improbe code quality

 ### Must know